dorelljames/dorellblog/content/blog/quick-difference-array_merge-vs-array-array/index.md

   - php tips
 ---

-Just in case you might ran into the same problem like I do when trying to add or merge two arrays but don&#8217;t want to re-index their keys.
+Just in case you might ran into the same problem like I do when trying to add or merge two arrays but don't want to re-index their keys.
 Might be in useful in cases where the index values or the keys of the array serves as a unique identifier to other related data.

-So let&#8217;s go take a look at the example below:
+So let's go take a look at the example below:

     $colors = array(
        '10' => 'blue',